btbishop93/jumblebook/DEPLOYMENT.md

 - GitHub repository with appropriate permissions
 - Flutter SDK 3.24.0 or later

+### Google Play Store Setup

+Before running the Android deployment, ensure you have:
+1. Created your app in the Google Play Console
+2. Set up the Beta testing track:
+   - Go to Google Play Console > Your App > Testing > Open testing
+   - Click "Create track" if it doesn't exist
+   - Configure testers and testing details
+   - Save the track settings
+3. Created a service account with the necessary permissions
+4. Generated and downloaded the service account JSON key

 ## GitHub Secrets Setup

 The following secrets need to be set up in your GitHub repository: